 - Need to fulfill high school academic requirements to be able to accommodate more high school electives (such as jazz band or orchestra).

-Students are responsible for all fees associated with the course as well as any required materials.
+Students are responsible for all tuition and fees associated with their Dual Enrollment course as well as purchasing any required materials.
+Students in the Dual Enrollment Program pay the same tuition and fees as regular UMSL students.
 There are a limited number of scholarships available.